Phenolic, Melamine, and Formaldehyde Resins Information

-The GlobalSpec SpecSearch Database contains material properties of phenolic, melamine, and formaldehyde resins.
 The most important properties to consider are use temperature, tensile strength, and dielectric strength.

 Use temperature is the allowable temperature range in which the compound can operate effectively which determines what environments the resin can be used in.

-The tensile strength is the maximum stress a material can withstand while being stretched or pulled before necking deformation occurs.
+Tensile strength is the maximum stress a material can withstand while being stretched or pulled before necking deformation occurs.

 Dielectric strength is the maximum electric field strength that a material can withstand without breaking down, and is most important when a resin is use with an electrical device.